ruester/gfz-command-line-tool-repository/README.md

 Please check if the commons-compress-1.9.jar file is found in the WEB-INF/lib folder of the server.

-If you dont find the jar in that folder you may find it in the
+If you don't find the jar in that folder you may find it in the
 ```
 ~/.m2/repository/org/apache/commons/commons-compress/1.9/
 ```